 Distance From Home

-Even if you ask every partner about their sexual health, and use a condom each and every time you play, it’s still important to get tested.
-You can do your due diligence by asking, but you’ll never be 100% sure if you’re getting an honest answer.
+Even if you ask every partner about their sexual health, and use a condom every time you play, it’s still important to get tested.
+You can do your due diligence by asking about their STI tests, but you’ll never be 100% sure if you’re getting an honest answer.
 Most people don’t carry their most recent result papers with them, and some people can be carrying infections/viruses without even knowing it.
 If you do meet someone with an STI, don’t ostracize them for being honest.
 It’s still possible to have safe sex, and if you don’t want to sleep with them you should at least remain polite about your reasons why.

 If you’re actively playing with multiple different partners every weekend, you should be regularly tested every few months.
 You might want to stagger your STI testing schedule with your partner.
 This way, one of you is being STI tested every few weeks and you can increase the chances of spotting an issue even sooner.
 You can be tested by choosing one or all of the aforementioned methods.
 Testing is advised at the very least annually, even for monogamous couples.